AntonioTorres23/OpenGL_Notes/PBR Diffuse Irradiance.md

 **PBR and Indirect Irradiance Lighting**

 The irradiance map represents the diffuse part of the reflectance integral as accumulated from all surrounding indirect light.
+Seeing as the light doesn't come from direct light sources, but from the surrounding environment, we treat both the diffuse and specular indirect lighting as the ambient lighting , replacing our previously set constant term.

+First, be sure to add the pre-calculated irradiance mapo